Vasaka overview

 - One should take precautions while eating Vasaka.

-- Its medicinal formulations should be taken only after the consultation of a physician.
+- Its medicinal formulations should be taken only after a physician’s consultation.

 - Its overdosage may lead to many ill effects.